 During the winter, tropical indoor plants are at the mercy of drafty windows, drying furnaces, and colder temperatures in general.
 To help your indoor plants survive the cold winter months, follow these tips from Plant Mom!

-TIP 1: WATER LESS
+TIP 1: WATER LESS FREQUENTLY

 Your plant will not need as much water during the winter months since most plants growth rate slows down considerably during this period.
 Overwatering can lead to rot root, especially in the winter.
 This does not mean to completely ignore them, push your finger into the soil about 2” down into the soil and only water if its dry.
 When you do water, be sure to water thoroughly—the roots need the water.
 Keep in mind, just as in the summer different plants have different needs, so get to know your plants’ individual preferences.

 Your plants will appreciate an increase in humidity during the winter months.
 Many homes are very dry due to heaters and fireplaces, and most plants are very sensitive to dry air.
 Grouping plants together is an easy way to create more humidity because it can create a micro-climate since plants naturally transpire by expelling water from their leaves.
 You can also use a humidifier near your plants or place your plants near a tray of water or even on top of stones in a tray filled with water.
 The idea is to add moisture to the air, not have your plant sitting in a tray of water!
 Misting can also help, but you really need to be consistent and do it often.

 Be conscious where your plants are sitting.
 You may need to move them to avoid drafts or cold window panes to protect them from the cold.
 It is equally important to be aware of heat sources such as heating ducts, radiators, and fireplaces.
 Average day temperatures should range from 65-75 degrees and night no lower than 50 degrees.